What Is Lateral Epicondylitis?

 Lateral epicondylitis affects 1-3% of the general population, with a peak incidence between ages 35 and 54.
 It is equally common in men and women in the general population, although among manual workers men are more affected.
 The dominant arm is involved in 75% of cases.

 High-risk professions include plumbers, painters, carpenters, butchers, cooks, mechanics, and assembly-line workers.
-In sports, in addition to tennis, sports such as squash, badminton, and golf (top hand) are also risk factors.
+In sports, beyond tennis, squash, badminton, and golf (top hand) are also risk factors.

 Pathophysiology